 When we go overboard in one direction or another, there is usually a story that we’re telling ourselves about that.
 For example, I may tell myself that I have to prove that I’ve been productive, given the amount of time I’ve spent working on a deliverable.
 I may not consider if my time was well-spent, or if the deliverable might have been fine with less time.
 Or we might think that being perfect gives us a certain edge over others, i.e. “If I don’t do it perfectly, I’ll lose my power.”

 When I design curriculum for a workshop, I like to find cartoons or clip art that superbly convey a point I’m trying to make.
 I can spend hours (half-hours) looking for “the right image”.
-I end up wasting a lot of time that would be better spent on other content.
+I end up wasting a lot of time that could be better spent on other content.
 What I’ve discovered is that it’s often serendipity when I come across a great cartoon or image – not the result of a long search.
 You might ask: How does it serve me to go down the rabbit-hole of searching?
-I might want to impress the audience, or, the image might be a crutch if I think the content won’t engage the audience.
+What I’m aware of is that I use the images to bring humor to the presentation; I imagine I also want to impress the audience.
+That’s my story and I’m sticking to it!

 In my coaching I work with my client to explore the story they are telling themselves.
 What does perfectionism stand for?
 What’s hiding behind that?
 There’s almost always an interesting story behind their behavior.
 Trying to change our behavior without understanding the underlying story is rarely effective – that’s why New Year’s Resolutions rarely work.